Rangers vs. Astros Player Props Betting Odds

 Garcia Stats

-- Garcia heads into this game looking to extend his four-game hit streak.
-During his last five outings he is hitting .273 with a double, three home runs, a walk and six RBI.
+- Garcia has picked up a hit in five straight games.
+During his last five outings he is hitting .333 with two doubles, three home runs, a walk and six RBI.

 Garcia Recent Games